Friends don’t let friends go hiking with just trail mix.

 After reading my guide (and downloading the FREE backpacking trip checklist) you’ll be able to go from “roughing it” with nuts and granola bars to actually enjoying some warm, tasty meals after a hard day on the trail – without having to carry an extra backpack just for your camp kitchen gear.

-Before we check out some essential backpacking kitchen gear and food guides, let’s just look at a few basic tips that’ll get you started off on the foot (or boot).
+Before we check out some essential backpacking cooking gear and food guides, let’s just look at a few basic tips that’ll get you started off on the foot (or boot).

 Backpacking Kitchen Basics